 Upon earning her BA from Mount Ida College, Julia began to hone her professional skills through pro-social work for both public and private sector organizations, including MTV, the Ad Council, Proctor & Gamble, The Center for Social Policy at UMass Boston, The Medical Foundation, The City School, the Louis D. Brown Peace Institute, Action for Boston Community Development, Goodwill Industries.
 After gaining professional experience and greater perspective on how to effect change in underserved communities, Julia decided to establish her own non-profit organization dedicated to informing, influencing, and inspiring policies aimed at enhancing the educational experiences and opportunities of vulnerable populations.

-In addition to being a devoted mother and the Executive Director of CPLAN, Julia is also the leader of the Determined Divas civic engagement project and serves on the Advisory Board of Directors for the Chica Project, the Leadership Council for the Dorchester Cares Coalition, and the Communities of Color Leadership Committee.
+In addition to being a devoted mother, Julia is also a Boston city Councilor, the leader of the Determined Divas civic engagement project and serves on the Advisory Board of Directors for the Chica Project, the Leadership Council for the Dorchester Cares Coalition, and the Communities of Color Leadership Committee.
 Moreover, Julia has won multiple awards in recognition of her professional excellence in diversity/educational programming and her exceptional leadership in the fight for social justice.